-The Academic Council meeting held on 18.06.2020 has approved the above said proposal and the same is notified.
+The Faculty of Science and Technology and Academic Council meeting held on 08.02.2021 and 07.04.2021 respectively have approved the above said proposal and the same is hereby notified.

-The modified syllabus of B.Sc./B.A. & M.Sc.
-Criminology & Forensic Science program is annexed.
+The detailed Syllabus and Curriculum of Criminology & Forensic Science course is annexed.
 The contents may be downloaded from the University Website i.e., www.uni-mysore.ac.in.